J.P. Crawford Player Props: Mariners vs. Giants

-On Monday, J.P.
-Crawford (.571 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 9:45 PM ET.
+J.P.
+Crawford -- with a slugging percentage of .583 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the San Francisco Giants, with Keaton Winn on the mound, on July 4 at 4:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rays.
+He had a one-hit showing in his last game (1-for-4) against the Giants.

 J.P.
 Crawford Game Info & Props vs. the Giants